Campus Networks: From Idea to Impact (Part 2)

 Selling a network as a blank canvas is tough but selling it as a ready-to-go solution for a sector is far easier.
 That’s the Vertical Solutions model: instead of pitching generic private 5G, you bundle it directly into workflows for industries such as broadcasting, logistics, or healthcare.

-Choosing Your Play
+Choosing Your Play—or Combining Them

 Private 5G and campus networks aren’t a one-size-fits-all business.
 Some startups will win by lowering barriers with subscription models, others by enabling shared access, and others by layering intelligence or targeting a single vertical.
-The real play is to choose the model that fits your market and your strengths and then execute it relentlessly.
-The technology is ready, and the demand is real.
-The next move is yours.